hotstuff194k/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, this translates to designing and writing clean, readable code that can be easily understood and maintained.
 Strive for simplicity in your solutions, avoiding unnecessary complexity.
 Always remember that code is read far more often than it's written, so make it a priority to create elegant, straightforward programs."

 "Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on making your code correct first, then optimize only where and when necessary, based on data and profiling.
 This principle reminds us to value clarity and maintainability over speculative performance improvements."

+# 2024-03-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the task down into smaller, manageable steps, then allocate time for each step.
+Planning ahead will ensure you have a clear idea of what needs to get done and when, allowing you avoid getting lost or stuck in the middle of a project.